Skip to main content

 A waterway lease is required for commercial, industrial, and residential structures, or other similar uses of Oregon-owned waterways.
 This includes for-profit and nonprofit activities; for example, seafood processing facilities, marina vending, marina servicing, salvage operations, and use of office, residential, commercial, industrial, or warehouse buildings.

-For short-term activities, like triathlons or restoration and resource management activities, submit a special use application.
+For short-term activities, like triathlons or restoration and resource management activities or other similar special use activities, submit a special use application.
 Public entities requesting a Land Management Agreement, Memorandum of Understanding, or Memorandum of Agreement with DSL should also submit a special use application.

 Proposed projects that remove or fill material in the waterway may also require a removal-fill permit.